 SENIOR SELF EXPRESSION PROJECT

-Each senior will be required to complete an individual project by the beginning of May.
+ill be required to complete an individual project by the beginning of May.
 The project should reflect a special interest of the student.
 It might take the form of a written paper, art work, photography, a dramatic production, a dance, a videotape, a radio program, or some other form of self expression.
 With guidance from family and staff, the students will select topics for their projects during the second semester.
 Presentation of the projects will be made during Senior Breakfast.
 All projects must be approved by the senior sponsor before completion.

 ACADEMIC HONOR CODE

 Benton Hall Academy believes an important dimension of education is honesty and the independent process of discovery and self-actualization.
 Practically and academically, if you as a student compose an essay using another’s words, if you permit someone to do your homework, if you copy someone else’s notes for a take-home test, if you collaborate without permission or without stating so, you are not learning and you are gaining unfairly through the efforts of others.
 These are forms of academic dishonesty.

 Benton Hall Academy also insists upon proper use and citation of research materials.